The door knocker sounded, echoing through the stairwell to the upstairs rooms of the house.

 “It is,” said Bergil, “Mistress Almarian gave it to me when I brought her some more herbs from the garden an hour ago.”

-The name was unknown to the Halfling, so Bergil proceeded to explain that she was the sister of the landlord of The Ship and Bough where she worked as a cook, and how she also cooked for the errand-boys of the Old Guesthouse, and how good her meals always tasted, and how nice she was.
+The name was unknown to the Hobbit, so Bergil proceeded to explain that she was the sister of the landlord of The Ship and Bough where she worked as a cook, and how she also cooked for the errand-boys of the Old Guesthouse, and how good her meals always tasted, and how nice she was.

 Pippin grinned at this enthusiastic praise, and shared a surreptitious wink and a smile with Beregond.
 He solemnly promised Bergil that he would visit the inn as soon as possible to discover for himself the quality of the kitchen.
 “As a Hobbit I am uniquely qualified to judge the excellence of food!” he declared.

 He then turned his attention to another subject matter which Beregond knew was of general interest to all Hobbits.